restfql/website/docs/specification.md

 The producer will interpret this parameter and intercept the response and filter the fields requested in the fql query parameter.

+For the response the client will recieve, the next cases are posible:
+- all fql gql parameters are available in the response: the server will return a 200 (OK) status code and the body will contain the filtered response body.
+- A subset or none of the fql gql parameters are available: the server will return a 206 (Partial Conten) status code and the body will contain the filtered response body.